 How the Microsoft identity platform uses the SAML protocol

 The Microsoft identity platform uses the SAML 2.0 and other protocols to enable applications to provide a single sign-on (SSO) experience to their users.
-The SSO and Single Sign-Out SAML profiles of Azure Active Directory (Azure AD) explain how SAML assertions, protocols, and bindings are used in the identity provider service.
+The SSO and Single Sign-Out SAML profiles of Microsoft Entra ID explain how SAML assertions, protocols, and bindings are used in the identity provider service.

 The SAML protocol requires the identity provider (Microsoft identity platform) and the service provider (the application) to exchange information about themselves.

-When an application is registered with Azure AD, the app developer registers federation-related information with Azure AD.
+When an application is registered with Microsoft Entra ID, the app developer registers federation-related information with Microsoft Entra ID.
 This information includes the Redirect URI and Metadata URI of the application.

 The Microsoft identity platform uses the cloud service's Metadata URI to retrieve the signing key and the logout URI.
 This way the Microsoft identity platform can send the response to the correct URL.
-In the Azure portal;
+In the Microsoft Entra admin center;

-- Open the app in Azure Active Directory and select App registrations
+- Open the app in Microsoft Entra ID and select App registrations

 - Under Manage, select Authentication.
 From there you can update the Logout URL.